kanha2608/Number-Theory/README.md

 # Min xor of pair in array
-Here, we just the array the answer will be the minimum of two consecutive How does this work ? suppose, A^B is min and there exist a C in between A and B;
+Here, we just sort the array the answer will be the minimum of two consecutive How does this work ? suppose, A^B is min and there exist a C in between A and B;
 Now suppose ith bit is highest index which A and B differs.